Microsoft Teams notifications with Knock

-• How to connect to Teams with Knock
+• How to add a Microsoft Teams channel to your Knock instance

 • How to design notification templates for Teams